m-reza-rahman/jakartaee-azure/docker/README.md

 * Go to the [Azure portal](http://portal.azure.com).
 * Select 'Create a resource'.
 In the search box, enter and select 'Container Instances'.
 Hit create.
 * Select the resource group to be jakartaee-cafe-group-`<your suffix>`.
 Specify the container name to be jakartaee-cafe-container-`<your suffix>` (the suffix could be your first name such as "reza").
 Select the image source to be 'Other registry'.
 Specify the image to be [your Docker Hub ID]/jakartaee-cafe:v1.
 Click next.
 * Specify the DNS name label to be jakartaee-cafe-`<your suffix>` (the suffix could be your first name such as "reza").
-Make sure the port is set to 80.
+Enable access to ports 8080 and 8443.
 Create the resource.
 * In the portal, go to 'All resources'.
 Find and click on jakartaee-cafe-container-`<your suffix>`.
 In the overview panel, note the FQDN where the application is available.
-* The application will be accessible at `http://[FQDN]/jakartaee-cafe`.
+* The application will be accessible at `http://[FQDN]:8080/jakartaee-cafe`.
+Note that it may take a few minutes for the application to be available.